yschroe/chessalyzer.js/README.md

     -   Added `printHeatmap(...)` function to print a heatmap to the console.
     -   `generateHeatmap(...)` and `generateComparisonHeatmap(...)` now return an object instead of an array.
     -   Simplified the internal SAN parsing logic by tracking the piece positions at all times.
 Results in a slight speed increase.
+    -   Fixed Trackers not tracking time in multicore mode.
+    -   Trackers can now have a cfg attribute which is passed to the workers in multicore mode. `profilingActive` is now `cfg.profilingActive` for the trackers.
+    -   Interaction with promoted pawns is now tracked.
 -   1.4.1:
     -   Updated dependencies
 -   1.4.0: